Homebrew/legacy-homebrew/Library/Contributions/manpages/brew.1.md

   * `missing`:
     Checks all installed formuale for missing dependencies.

+  * `server`:
+    Starts a local webserver with an app that lets you browse available formulae, similar to `gem server`.

   * `test` <formula>:
     A few formulae provide a test method. `brew test <formula>` runs this test method.
 There is no standard output or return code, but it should